na-na-hi/renget/archive/characterprovider.md

 ######
 - - -
 ##### Will You Enjoy These Prompts?
 These prompts are good if you seek an immersive, interactive, and erotic role-play adventure with characters with great characterization and environments, including supporting characters.
 They are not suitable for those wanting only porn-like output that converts any character into a whore, political satire, or extreme violence.
 Characters will stay true to their descriptions.
 Sex is still pretty good in these prompts.
-I strongly recommend you read the FAQ section, especially if you are new around here.
+I strongly recommend that you read the FAQ section, especially if you are new around here.

+The responses with these prompts are not CAI-like; they are more like the interactive novel ones.

+Instructions that I commonly include into my prompts:
+- Environments descriptions.
+- Introduction of supporting characters.
+- Maintainment of character integrity.
+- Incorporation of humor.
+- Showcases of character abilities frequently.
+- Introduction of interactive objects and props.
+- Introduction of events.
+- Usage of characters' inventories.
+- Sexualization and objectification of the characters.
+- Descriptions of interactions/objects/labels.
+- User-centered narration.
+- Additions of silliness, sarcasm, and wittiness.
+- ~~Inclusion of telepathic squirrels for comic relief.~~

 >**Comment on feedback:** Many anons have directly messaged me about the significant improvements in storytelling and characterizing their characters.
 If given the option, I highly recommend using GPT instead of Claude.
 I understand that the 12+ versions of the Claude prompt can be confusing, so I suggest either version 10.1 (which focuses on inventiveness and interesting events) or version 12 (which has more inventiveness and fewer events).
 The recommended versions are marked with a star.
 The reason for so many versions is because of experimentation and many anons requesting to try out every version and subversion to provide feedback.
 I am grateful for the constant feedback and suggestions from several anons on improving the prompts.